awsdocs/aws-codeartifact-user-guide/doc_source/list-packages.md

 ## List Maven package names<a name="list-packages-maven"></a>

 To list only the names of Maven packages, set the value of the `--format` option to `maven`\.
-You must also specify the Maven group in the `--namespace` option\.
+You must also specify the Maven group ID in the `--namespace` option\.

 ```
 aws codeartifact list-packages --domain my_domain --domain-owner 111122223333 --repository my_repo  \